JEEBAN95/JunitAndMockTesting/README.md

 branch-02

-This appliclation contains logging configuration
+This appliclation contains logging configuration.
+Check the properties file for details information.